• Skip to primary navigation

 We all know the basics but the first Thanksgiving wasn’t exactly what many of us think it was…

 1. The Native Americans (Wampanoags) and the Pilgrims weren’t exactly friendly at first – When the pilgrims first arrived in Cape Cod, they were extremely unprepared.
 They weren’t prepared for the cold New England winters and they didn’t bring nearly enough food.
 Things got pretty desperate pretty quickly and the Pilgrims ended up robbing corn from Native American graves and storehouses.
-Even with the stolen food, their lack of preparation left half of them
+Even with the stolen food, their lack of preparation left half of them dead within their first year of settlement.

 2. European explorers brought diseases that wiped out the Native population – essentially these deaths allowed the Pilgrims to settle in Plymouth.
 These Europeans explorers who sailed to New England in the early 1610s found thriving communities along the coast.
 And no room for themselves to settle.
 However, by 1620, when the Mayflower arrived, the area looked abandoned because of diseases wiping out major portions of the Native populations.